thusithaC/TextEmbedding/README.md

 Maybe go back to the idea of having the emebedding keys defining the dictionary and writing a fucntion to find the closest matching word from the list of keys.

 Todo:
-Check novigs spell checker http://norvig.com/spell-correct.html Or the sligltly modified version and see if we can use them https://github.com/pirate/spellchecker/blob/master/spellchecker.py
-OR use the python autocorrect module - simplest
+use the python autocorrect module - simplest

 Lets make some assumptions:
 1) Mostly its english.
 But some entire sentences can be some other language. we can do language detection and translation using TextBlob

-2)
+Pipeline:
+1) Use nltk ot textblob to tolkanize text sections.
+2) Use top K words to identify language.
+If non English, use Textblob to translate.
+3) Do some rough cleaning + spell correction using autocorrect module
+4) Encode using the given embeddings - and log words that can't be encoded
+5)